Check out what we know so far about the FIFA 22 licenses, along with all the latest news below.

 EA did not take it lightly though and signed both Milan clubs to long-term exclusive deals.

-With Napoli now joining the exclusive ranks on Konami, how will EA respond this time?
+With Napoli and Atalanta now joining the exclusive ranks on Konami, how will EA respond this time?

 There are plenty of fans around the world who want to see their national teams represented on FIFA.